Source: visual-paradigm.com

 Encapsulation puts things in a module and protects them by controlling the visibility of outsiders.
 Most object-oriented programming (OOP) languages support encapsulation through the language construct – class, a wrapper of primitive data types (properties) and codes (methods).
 Members in a class can be seen in public, isolated in private, or protected and shared by child classes only.

 This entry was posted in Security by Wentz Wu.
-Bookmark the permalink.

 Source link